 The zoning ordinance restricts adult-themed businesses to one of three zoned areas in the county – highway commercial, limited industrial and heavy industrial.
 It forces the businesses to be at least 1,500 feet from residential properties, churches, daycares and the like, which will effectively make every adult business in unincorporated Horry County in violation.

 Council will also consider the third reading of a conduct ordinance, which prevents adult-themed businesses from being open between midnight and 6 a.m.
-The ordinance also sets stricter rules for businesses with viewing booths and prevents nudity in gentleman’s clubs.
+The ordinance also sets stricter rules for businesses with viewing booths and prevents nudity in gentlemen’s clubs.
 It also states semi-nudity is OK if employees are six feet from patrons on a stage that is at least 18 inches high.

 The county’s eight active adult-themed businesses would then have 90 days to comply with the new ordinances unless some businesses challenge the legality of the ordinances, which is anticipated.